Python SDK

 metadatadict[str, str]Caller-defined tags echoed back on every response.
 Max 16 keys, 256 chars per value.

-regionstr | NoneRegion preference. fsn1 (Falkenstein, DE) or hel1 (Helsinki, FI).
+regionstr | NoneRegion preference, e.g. fsn1.
+The current list is regions from Sandbox.limits().
 Omit to let the control plane pick.

 Sandbox.get and Sandbox.list